11ty/11ty-website/src/docs/languages/javascript.md

 ### Relationship to Filters and Shortcodes

-Any universal filters or shortcodes will also be available as as JavaScript Template Functions.
+Any universal filters or shortcodes will also be available as JavaScript Template Functions.

 {% codetitle ".eleventy.js" %}